GridRL/GridRL/README.md

 * Multi-action wrappers
 * Partial state randomization or perturbation
 * Improve environment validation for custom games
-* Scripting for custom NPC suggesting informative data like coordinates
+* Scripting for custom NPC suggesting informative data like coordinates or text
 * Random dummy NPC generation
-* Direct text interactions.
-Data provided as raw string and partially encoded on the screen
+* ~~Direct text interactions.
+Data provided as raw string and partially encoded on the screen.~~
 * Boilerplate routines for dataset generation, used for offline-learning

 Deterministic agents
+* Generic pathfinder boilerplate
 * Build more fixed algorithm on a per-game basis

 Customization